Sodium

 Hypernatremia

 This can develop if water is lost in excess of sodium (hypotonic fluid losses or pure water loss) or if sodium is ingested in excess of water.
-Hypotonic fluid loss is the most common cause of hypernatremia and is usually accompanied by hypovolemia with the body responses serving to drop the sodium, but only if the thirst reflex and ADH responses are intact.
-Hypernatremia in a hypovolemic animal usually means ADH is dysfunctional (e.g. renal tubular disease) or the thirst response is inhibited or there is reduced or no access to water.
+Hypernatremia in a hypovolemic animal (from any type of fluid loss) usually means ADH is dysfunctional (e.g. renal tubular disease) or the thirst response is inhibited or there is reduced or no access to water.
 Hypernatremia is always associated with hyperosmolality and results in CNS signs due to cellular dehydration.
+Hypernatremia is less common then hyponatremia in sick animals.

-In a study of 957 dogs and 338 cats, the most common pathophysiologic processes causing hypernatremia were gastrointestinal fluid losses (e.g. vomiting and diarrhea in dogs and cats), central diabetes insipidus (dogs, “free” water loss via kidneys), chronic kidney disease and nonoliguric acute kidney injury (cats, hypotonic fluid losses), and fever or hyperthermia (dogs, obligatory insensible losses via the respiratory tract).
+In a study of 957 dogs and 338 cats, the most common pathophysiologic processes causing hypernatremia were gastrointestinal fluid losses (e.g. vomiting and diarrhea in dogs and cats; usually isotonic fluid loss), central diabetes insipidus (dogs, “free” water or hypotonic fluid loss via kidneys), polyuric chronic kidney disease and nonoliguric acute kidney injury (hypotonic fluid losses), and fever or hyperthermia (dogs, obligatory insensible hypotonic loss losses via the respiratory tract).
 Animals frequently had more than one process occurring.
-Clinical signs were frequently obtundation (preventing water intake), vomiting and lethargy in both dogs and cats and interestingly, clinical signs of dehydration were more evident in cats than dogs with only 27% of dogs versus 55% of cats having signs of hypovolemia.
+Clinical signs were obtundation (preventing water intake), vomiting and lethargy in both dogs and cats and interestingly, clinical signs of dehydration were more evident in cats than dogs with only 27% of dogs versus 55% of cats having signs of hypovolemia.
 Hypernatremia was associated with a higher mortality rate, particularly when moderate to severe (defined as 11-15 and >15 mmol/L above the reference interval) (Ueda et al 2015).
-In large animals, hypernatremia is due to water restriction and salt poisoning (large animals), hypotonic fluid losses with diarrhea plus inadequate access to water or water deprivation or renal disease (salt-losing nephropathy).
-In calves, hypernatremia is associated with mortality (Trefz et al 2017).
-In both small and large animals, hypertonic saline administration can result in hypernatremia.
+In large animals, hypernatremia is usually water restriction and salt poisoning (large animals), hypotonic fluid losses with diarrhea plus inadequate access to water or water deprivation or renal disease.
+In calves, hypernatremia is associated with increased mortality (Trefz et al 2017).

 The following are general mechanisms of hypernatremia:

-- Artifact: Hypernatremia (pseudohypernatremia) can occur if water is lost from the blood sample tube (not sealed properly).
+• Artifactual change: Hypernatremia (pseudohypernatremia) can occur if water is lost from the blood sample tube (not sealed properly).

-- Inadequate intake: Lack of access to water, neurological disease causing decreased drinking (e.g. primary adipsia/hypodipsia – no thirst reflex).
+• Inadequate water intake: Lack of access to water, neurological disease causing decreased drinking (e.g. primary adipsia/hypodipsia – no thirst reflex).
 Primary adipsia has been reported in Miniature Schnauzers and in cats.
 Lack of access to water is an uncommon cause of hypernatremia in dogs and cats (Ueda et al 2015).

 Hyponatremia